 .png)

 As you can see in the above images, the edited version is much brighter and more detailed (perhaps a little too much so for on screen) - but once printed on icing sheets, the second edible image was much higher quality than the unedited version.
+Adjusting the settings can take a little trial and error until you are happy with the outcome, you could print test prints on regular paper to avoid wasting your edible sheets (but please note the colours and detail may alter slightly when printed on icing sheets or wafer paper).

 Download the Printer Driver